IBM/dbb-zappbuild/REPORT.md

 Please review the build properties defined in [application-conf/reports.properties](samples/application-conf/reports.properties) to configure the reporting of concurrent changes.

 You can specify a list of regex patterns for those git references (branches) which should be considered in the analysis of potential conflicts.
 It also takes fully qualified names.
 Please note, that the implementation performs a `git branch -r` to dynamically obtain other branches based on the applicationSrcDirs .
-It does not support the analysis across git repositories.
+Limitation: It does not support the analysis across multiple git repositories configured in the build scope!

-In the below sample configuration for reportConcurrentChangesGitBranchReferencePatterns, the analysis will run for the mainBuildBranch, all branches containing the word `main`, the branches `main` and `deployTypes`, and all branches starting with `feature`
+In the below sample configuration for `reportConcurrentChangesGitBranchReferencePatterns`, the analysis will run for the mainBuildBranch, all branches containing the word `main`, the branches `main` and `release`, and all branches starting with `feature`.

 ```
-reportConcurrentChangesGitBranchReferencePatterns=${mainBuildBranch},.*main.*,main,deployTypes,feature.*
+reportConcurrentChangesGitBranchReferencePatterns=${mainBuildBranch},.*main.*,main,release,feature.*
 ```

-The results are written to a file called `report_concurrentChanges.txt' within the build workspace within the build out directory.
+The results of the analysis are written to a file called `report_concurrentChanges.txt' within the build workspace within the build out directory.

 ### Sample invocation

-To document the functionality of the feature, the source code `MortgageApplication/cobol/epscsmrt.cbl` was changed on the main branch after the feature branch was forked to simulate concurrent development activities.
+To document the functionality of the feature, the source code `MortgageApplication/cobol/epscmort.cbl` was changed on the main branch after the feature branch was forked to simulate concurrent development activities.

-In the first sample, the communication copybook `MortgageApplication/copybook/epsmtcom.cpy` was changed on the branch `reportConcurrentChanges`.
+On the feature branch `feature-1122`, the communication copybook `MortgageApplication/copybook/epsmtcom.cpy` was changed.
 During the impactBuild the the below build list is itendified:

 ```
 MortgageApplication/cobol/epsmlist.cbl